SafeCOP/WP4/D41_SIM_VAL CNR&Impara/ReadMe.txt

 Software code of 1. is available here.
 2. is based on Plexe (plexe.car2x.org/) and has been automated to generate several runs under different system parameters; the inherent code is reported (Plexe automation.rar).
 The main script is Plexe-Automatic.sh.
 The inherent files, called by the script, are reported as well.

-Thanks to Alessandro Fermi (a.fermi@impara-ai.com) for Plexe automation and Enrico Ferrari (e.ferrari@impara-ai.com) for usage of the data analytics platoform (www.rulex.ai).
+Thanks to Alessandro Fermi (a.fermi@impara-ai.com) for Plexe automation and Enrico Ferrari (e.ferrari@impara-ai.com) for usage of the data analytics platform (www.rulex.ai).

 For any question, do not hesitate to contact me: maurizio.mongelli@ieiit.cnr.it.